Kazuhiro Kiyohara: Career

 Kiyohara qualified for free agency after the 1996 season and signed with the Yomiuri Giants, fulfilling a childhood dream.
 With the Giants, Kiyohara had some outstanding seasons playing alongside many star players, including future major leaguer Hideki Matsui.
 Kiyohara suited up for the Giants through the 2005 season, where he collected his 500th home run and 2,000th hit in the same season.
 He hit his 500th home run on 29 April 2005 against Hiroike Koji at Hiroshima.
 He was an integral part of their 2000 and 2002 Japan Series championship squads.
+In what ended up being his last Japan Series appearance as a player in 2002, he hit home runs in Game 1 and Game 3 as the Giants won in a four-game sweep.

 In 1997, Kiyohara ranked 5th in the annual competition television program Pro Sportsman No. 1 aired on TBS.

 An aging Kiyohara moved from the Giants to the Orix Buffaloes for the final three seasons of his career, calling it quits at the end of the 2008 campaign.
 He appeared in only 89 games for the Buffaloes, citing various physical ailments for his inactivity.

 Despite his many accomplishments, Kiyohara could not escape heavy criticism during the final ten seasons of his career due to a long list of injuries that forced him to miss considerable chunks of almost every season.
 From 1999–2008, he played in 100 or more games only twice (2001 and 2003), while being paid the equivalent of multimillion-dollar salaries each year.

 Kiyohara is often referred as "The Uncrowned King" because he never won a major batting title, even though he was one of NPB's greatest hitters.
 He surpassed 2,000 hits, 500 home runs, and 1,500 RBIs, which has been accomplished by only five other legendary players (Sadaharu Oh, Katsuya Nomura, Hiromitsu Kadota, Isao Harimoto and Hiromitsu Ochiai).